 We each have responsibilities to stop the spread of contagious pathogens for everyone’s safety and health.
 Maker Cube shall provide hand washing stations and sanitation supplies.
 Everyone must practice physical distancing and abide by the policies set out by Maker Cube.

-2.1.2 – ANYONE infected with a contagious pathogen or have come in contact with someone infected must self-isolate and wait 14 days before entering the facility.
+2.1.2 – ANYONE infected with a contagious pathogen or who has come in contact with someone infected must quarantine as per guidelines posted by the Fraser Health Authority before entering the facility.

-2.1.3 – ANYONE who has travelled during a period of travel restrictions implemented by health authorities must self-isolate for 14 days before entering the facility (including travel within Canada).
+2.1.3 – ANYONE who has traveled during a period of travel restrictions must self-isolate as per the guidelines posted by the Fraser Health Authority before entering the facility (including travel within Canada).

-2.1.4 – Everyone must wash hands thoroughly upon entering the facility for twenty (20) seconds with warm water and soap.
+2.1.5 – Everyone must sanitize their hands either by washing hands thoroughly for twenty (20) seconds with warm water and soap or with the provided sanitizer at reception upon entering the facility.

 2.1.7 – Failure to comply with hand washing policies will result in being denied access to Maker Cube facilities.